 Subsection 26T(3) of the Privacy Act requires that, before deciding whether to approve a variation of the registered CR Code, the Commissioner must:

-make a draft of the variation publicly available (s 26T(3)(a))
+make a draft of the variation publicly available (section 26T(3)(a))

-consult any person the Commissioner considers appropriate about the variation (s 26T(3)(b)), and
+consult any person the Commissioner considers appropriate about the variation (section 26T(3)(b)), and

-consider the extent to which members of the public have been given an opportunity to comment on the variation (s 26T(3)(c)).
+consider the extent to which members of the public have been given an opportunity to comment on the variation (section 26T(3)(c)).

-The Commissioner, having regard to s 26T of the Act and the OAIC’s Guidelines for developing codes, approved the variations to the Previous Code on 20 March 2025.
+The Commissioner, having regard to section 26T of the Act and the OAIC’s Guidelines for developing codes, approved the variations to the Previous Code on 20 March 2025.
 The CR Code became the registered CR Code on the date that it was included on the Codes Register.

 An explanation of the provisions is set out in Attachment B.